General course information

 CONTINUING PROFESSIONAL DEVELOPMENT

-For students who attend the course for the purpose of Continuing Professional Development, there is no need to complete the home assignment or seen exam paper unless a named certificate is required.
+For Learners who attend the course for the purpose of Continuing Professional Development, there is no need to complete the home assignment or seen exam paper unless a named certificate is required.

 PAYMENT OF COURSE FEES